JMR initials

 What can I claim compensation for?

 Each bicycle accident claim is different and is evaluated individually.
-The bicycle accident attorney cannot estimate an exact figure until all evidence has been gathered and the extent of injury has been established.
+A bicycle accident attorney cannot estimate an exact figure until all evidence has been gathered and the extent of injury has been established.
 However, here are a few considerations to keep in mind while calculating a compensation claim:

 • Pain and suffering